nexiality/documentation/release/nexial-core-v3.8.changelog.md

 - [`nexial.desktop.table.tabAfterEdit`](../systemvars/index.html#nexial.desktop.table.tabAfterEdit): *NEW* System
   variable for [`editTableCells(row,nameValues)`](../commands/desktop/editTableCells(row,nameValues)) to automatically "tab" to the next column after the current column has been edited.
+- to determine the text of the selected item from a Combo component, Nexial will now attempt to retrieve the text value of the selected item instead from the Combo component itself.
+This is more accurate, albeit a slight performance penalty.

 ### [excel commands](../commands/excel)